drjerry-sys/nftmarketplace_template/README.md

 ## Introduction

-nftmarketplace is a single page app written with Next.js and Tailwind.css.
+nftmarketplace is a single page app design written with Next.js and Tailwind.css.
 It was a clent design template written and my first time of trying both next.js and Tailwind.css out.
 It took `less than 6hrs` to get this done.
 Both the Learning and Building of the page.